 In conservation, projects use appropriate methods to document objects and assess their condition, discuss treatment strategies, and take part in decision-making.
 Outcomes are recorded, discussed and communicated as part of learning through practice.
 The work will increase in complexity and throughout your time you will work with increasing autonomy.

-26 June 2020 update: International study trips have been suspended and we aim to recommence UK field trips and visits in the second semester, to comply with current opening restrictions and social distancing.
+* Coronavirus update: International study trips have been suspended in line with current guidelines.
+We aim to recommence UK field trips and visits in the second semester.